pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

    <td><code>fn:NoCycle()<code></td>
    <td>
     <ul>
-     <li>Asserts that the PDF file shall not contain any cycles (loops) using this key to key into the linked list of objects.</li>
+     <li>Asserts that the PDF file shall not contain any cycles (loops) when using the current key or array index to key into the linked list of objects.</li>
      <li>There are no parameters.</li>
     </ul>
    </td>